Warner Records: End of an era: Ostin and Waronker depart

 In early 2001, there was a major restructure of the Warner Music Group; about 600 positions were eliminated across the three labels, and an executive reshuffle led to the departures of Thyret and Quartararo (as well as Reprise president Howie Klein) and the hiring of then-Interscope president Tom Whalley as head of Warner Bros.
 Records.
 In August Whalley appointed Jeff Ayeroff as Creative Director of Warner Bros.
 Records and Creative Consultant to Warner Music Group.
 Ayeroff had previously been WBR's Senior Vice-president and Creative Director from 1983 to 1986, overseeing many successful album covers and music videos in that period.

-In 2002, Linkin Park won the Grammy Award for Best Hard Rock Performance for their single Crawling released under Warner Bros.
-Whereas they were also nominated for Best Rock Album for Hybrid Theory which also turned out to be the best selling album of 2001 worldwide and Best New Artist.
-In 2004, the band was nominated for their song Session for Best Rock Instrumental Performance.
-In 2006 the band won Best Rap/Sung Collaboration for the song Numb/Encore released under Warner Bros./Roc-A-Fella/Machine Shop.
+In 2002, Linkin Park won the Grammy Award for Best Hard Rock Performance for their single "Crawling".
+They were also nominated for Best New Artist and Best Rock Album for Hybrid Theory, which was the best-selling album of 2001 worldwide.
+In 2004, the band was nominated for their song "Session" for Best Rock Instrumental Performance.
+In 2006 the band won Best Rap/Sung Collaboration for the song "Numb/Encore" released under Warner Bros./Roc-A-Fella/Machine Shop.

-2004–2019: Warner Music Group
+2004–2009: Warner Music Group

 In 2003, amid management disputes, sagging share prices and rising alarm about the impact of digital file sharing, Time Warner decided to unload its music operations.
 In March 2004, Time Warner's music assets were acquired by a private equity group headed by Thomas H. Lee Partners, Lexa Partners (led by Edgar Bronfman Jr., who put up US$150 million drawn from his family's stake in Vivendi), Bain Capital and Providence Equity Partners.
 The deal included an option that would allow Time Warner to buy back in if conditions proved favorable.
 Bronfman, Lee, Bain and Providence had reportedly recouped their investment by May 2006 through dividends, refinancing and a share offer floated in May 2005.